LEARNING BASED ON the

 BECTU Vision and Drama Training

-WHAT PEOPLE SAY ABOUT the APPROACH
+WHAT PEOPLE SAY ABOUT the BOOK

 Video games are nothing new (well, compared to the theatre they might be), but rather than brainless shoot-em-ups, gamers are demanding more engaging, emotionally affecting storylines alongside gameplay enjoyment.
 For this reason, television and film scriptwriters are increasingly looking at games as a new and improved medium to tell their stories.
 Here, scriptwriter James Henry explores how the Story for Video Games online course can help traditional writers make the leap to this burgeoning medium.